jaehee831/protein-folding-analysis-bioinformatics/README.md

 3. **`step 2_pymol stage pattern.py`**:
     - Prepares and aligns protein structures for analysis by loading PDB files, centering, and translating structures.
     - Ensures that structures are correctly positioned for accurate interaction calculations.
+    - Valid protein trajectories are subject to protein conformational and structural change. i.e. 6LNI sifdes are not susceptible for elongation.
+Hence, pymol stage was postulated as a static xy plane.

 4. **`step 3.py`**:
     - Calculates energy vectors and flux differentials for residues based on interaction data.